Customs implications of trade with GB

 Great Britain (GB) and Northern Ireland (NI) are formally no longer Member States of the European Union (EU).

 A Trade and Cooperation Agreement between the EU and the UK has been agreed and was provisionally implemented from 1 January 2021.
+Following consent by the European Parliament, the Agreement entered into force on 1 May 2021.

 The rules of trade with a non-EU country now apply when you trade with GB.
 You should complete the appropriate customs declarations to allow you to move goods to, from or through GB.